 What is a credit builder loan?

 When you are trying to build credit, it can be difficult to find a lender that is willing to work with you.
-That’s because a non-existent or low credit score indicates to a lender that lending money to you is a risky undertaking based on your past financial decisions.
+That’s because a non-existent or low credit score may indicate to a lender that lending money to you is a risky undertaking based on your past financial decisions.

 Without the opportunity to prove that you are ready and willing to handle a loan responsibly, lenders may never realize that you are a good borrower to work with.

-It is important to note that you will only receive these funds if you repay the loan.
+It is important to note that you will only receive these funds with repayment of the loan.
 If you default for any reason, the lender will have the right to keep the original loan amount in the bank account.

-As you pay off a credit builder loan, it might feel like you are putting money away in savings.
+As you pay off the loan, it might feel like you are putting money away in savings.
 And that's because you are!
 When you get the funds at the end of the loan term, you’ll enjoy the lump sum payment of your loan amount.

 Overall, a credit builder loan offers two benefits.
 First, you’ll earn a credit boost if you make your payments on schedule.
 Second, you’ll receive a boost to your savings at the end of the loan term.

-Will a credit builder loan really improve your credit?
+Can a credit builder loan help your credit?

 One of the biggest factors that affect your credit score is whether or not you make on-time payments to your loans.
 With a clean payment history, your credit score will start to rise.